tmunkhbayar/tmunkhbayar/README.md

-👋 I'm a business and economics student
+👋 I'm an economics student

 🌱 Interested in web development